When you’re going to these movies for the mid-credit scene, maybe it’s not a great sign.

 I just felt this whole movie was a 90s nostalgia trip, that was needed in order to have this girl in our lives before the events of Endgame play out.
 I even took some flack online saying I felt this was one of the weakest MCU origin films we’ve gotten.
 A huge blockbuster directed by a woman, starring a woman is fantastic, but that doesn’t mean you can’t talk about its flaws or be honest with how you feel about it.
 It’s Sunday on its opening weekend and it’s sitting with the 6th highest global opening ever with 455 million dollars, this movie is going to be fine.
 It’s just not what I wanted it to be.
 The only great aspect of this film was Sam Jackson’s and Brie Larson’s onscreen chemistry, it was actually quite fantastic.
 De-aging him worked really well, they should be doing this in more movies.
 But Jude Law is an utter waste, as one of the weakest MCU villains Yon-Rogg.
 You get Jude Law in your movie, you should make the most of it.
 Ben Mendelsohn plays Talos, and he was finally put in a great role.
 After a few duds in a row, it’s amazing to see him back in a fun role.
 I just felt the movie as a whole was choppily made, and for being so powerful, I didn’t think we even got a “cool moment” from her.

-Overall, Captain Marvel falls in the middle of the pack for MCU movies, I’m dialling back some of my critiques of the film, because I do think overtime Brie Larson can grow into this role.
+Overall, Captain Marvel falls in the middle of the pack for MCU movies, I’m dialing back some of my critiques of the film because I do think overtime Brie Larson can grow into this role.
 She’s got a lot to prove to me in Endgame, I just think it’s not right and so unearned that she gets to come in now and be the hero.
 I hope this is all handle so well next month.
-I just think it feel short of my expectations
+I just think it fell short of my expectations

 Nate’s Movie Tour Reviews – Captain Marvel = 67/100